 He took measures to protect our children by taking a stand against internet predators by being the first Sheriff in MS to introduce the undercover on-line predator operation.
-The Cyber Crime Division has now partnered with the MS Attorney General Office and the U.S. Department of Justice to catch and prosecute individuals whom target our children.
+The Cyber Crime Division has now partnered with the MS Attorney General Office and the U.S. Department of Justice to catch and prosecute individuals who target our children.

 Sheriff Johnson’s administration created an easy-to-use website for the public to access information about the department and allows the community to search for registered sex offenders in the Lee County area, again helping to protect our children.
-To learn more, feel free to visit www.leecosheriff.com.

 Sheriff Johnson implemented and built up the TRIAD Program to meet the needs of our senior adults.
-He meets regularly with the seniors by conducting speakings and quarterly mail-outs that provide safety information and upcoming events.
+He meets with the seniors by conducting speakings and quarterly mail-outs that provide safety information and upcoming events.

 He has partnered with the Tupelo Civitan Civic Organization to provide a national program “Project Lifesaver” to this community.
 This program is designed to help law enforcement locate missing individuals that suffer from Alzheimer’s disease.

 Sheriff Johnson played an imperative part in bringing the new 911 MISWIN statewide communication system to Lee County to ensure state of the art communications for first responders.